A decade in the planning and construction, the Union Pacific Model Railroad, in New South Wales (NSW), Australia, is nearing completion.

-Open days will be conducted on the first weekend (Saturday/Sunday) of every month; however, check the Availability Calendar below to ensure the open day is being held on the weekend of your planned visit.
+Open days, on weekends, will be conducted on a regular basis; however, check the Availability Calendar below to ensure the open day is being held on the weekend of your planned visit.

-On these days, staff will operate the model railroad and will guide visitors in small groups to view the layout and appreciate, at first hand, the enjoyment of seeing UPMRR in operation.
+On these days, selected, experienced Volunteers will operate the model railroad and will guide visitors in small groups to view the layout and appreciate, at first hand, the enjoyment of seeing UPMRR in operation.

 And as a result, we'll look forward to your return as an operating Engineer: yes, with YOU, at the controls.

-Bookings are not required for open days; however, an entrance fee will apply.
+Bookings are not required for open days; however, an entrance fee may apply.

 Location and travelling times